-7.1 This section sets out the Neighbourhood Plan policies for the provision and retention of community facilities in Renhold Parish.
+7.1 This section sets out the Neighbourhood Plan policy for the provision and retention of community facilities in Renhold Parish.

-- 7.2 Renhold has a number of community assets meeting the needs of residents and visitors: - a) Renhold Primary School is located in Church End and has around 200 pupils aged between 3 and 11. - b) Renhold Village Hall open in 2001, is managed by the Renhold Village Hall Charity and provides meeting and function facilities for a wide range of users. - c) Oakwood Stores on Hookhams Lane is the only shop and newsagent in the Parish which also houses a post office. - d) The Polhill Arms public house in Salph End attracts a local and wider clientele. - e) Sports pitches and changing facilities are provided at Renhold Sports Field, in Green End and at the Aspire estate off Norse Road. - f) There are five children's play areas, two adjacent to the Aspires estate (one of which includes a multi-games court), two as part of the Aspire estate and one at the Polhill Arms. - g) There are two places of worship, All Saint's Church in Church End and Renhold Chapel in Green End.
+- 7.2 Renhold has a number of community assets meeting the needs of residents and visitors: - a) Renhold Primary School is located in Church End and has around 200 pupils aged between 3 and 11. - b) Renhold Village Hall opened in 2001, is managed by the Renhold Village Hall Charity and provides meeting and function facilities for a wide range of users. - c) Oakwood Stores on Hookhams Lane is the only shop and newsagent in the Parish which also houses a parcel collection/drop-off point. - d) The Polhill Arms public house in Salph End attracts a local and wider clientele. - e) Sports pitches and changing facilities are provided at Renhold Sports Field, in Green End and at Aspire off Norse Road. - f) There are five children's play areas, two adjacent to Aspires (one of which includes a multigames court), two as part of Aspire and one at the Polhill Arms. - g) There are two places of worship, All Saint's Church in Church End and Renhold Chapel in Green End.
 Both also accommodate other community functions such as committee meetings.
 All Saint's Church has a Chapter House for this purpose.

-7.3 The following objective informs Neighbourhood Plan policies on community facilities in Renhold:
+7.3 The following Objective informs the Neighbourhood Plan policy on community facilities in Renhold: